feinna/feinna/README.md

 My hobbies include: reading, target archery (barebow), cycling, dancing (balboa), knitting, and playing D&D (I'm a half-orc rogue).
 I like to draw using my iPad and I have made art for myself and for mods of games.

 ## 🔗 Links to organisations
 I am an affiliate of the ARC Automated Decision Making and Society Centre (https://www.admscentre.org.au/).
 Here is my profile on the ADM+S website (https://www.admscentre.org.au/jenn-wilson/).
-I cannot speak more highly to the centre itself, the scholars within it, the professional staff, and the overwhelmingly positive engagement that comes from being a member of a research group.
+I cannot speak more highly of the centre itself, the scholars within it, the professional staff, and the overwhelmingly positive engagement that comes from being a member of a research group.

 If you are thinking of doing a PhD in Australia, my biggest piece of advice is to do it through a research centre if you can, and if you can’t, find out if your prospective advisors are members of a research centre that you can affiliate with.
 It’s well worth the conversation.